Shark/wasm-workflows-plugin/doc/module-development.md

 ### HTTP Capability

 The HTTP capability provider allows you to make HTTP requests from your Wasm module.
 The capability is available in every module mode.
 Please refer to the [`wasi-experimental-http`](https://github.com/deislabs/wasi-experimental-http) repository for complete information of how to access the HTTP capability from your module.
-There you will find examples for both Rust and AssemblyScript.
+There you will find examples for Rust.

 When using the HTTP capability, you need to whitelist the hosts that the module is allowed to connect to.
 This illustrates the ease-of-use that WebAssembly's capability-oriented security model offers: for you, it's very easy to tell if a module should be able to connect outside – and now securing your code got easy.